 Choose a teacher that you have a good relationship with, and approach them about writing a college recommendation letter for you.
-This person should be a teacher who you’ve known for a long period of time--preferably one who has taught you before and knows your character.
+This person should be a teacher who you’ve known for a long period--preferably one who has taught you before and knows your character.

 Ask a friend or an extended family member to write a letter of recommendation for you (sometimes known as a job recommendation letter).
-Try to avoid asking your parents or siblings to write one for you.
-Generally, listing parents or immediate family members as references is generally discredited unless you’ve directly worked under them in a business, and even then, recommendations and references still don’t hold much weight because parents and siblings will almost always give positive recommendations, while employers are looking for a more honest, and less biased analysis of your character.
+Generally, listing parents or immediate family members as references are generally discredited unless you’ve directly worked under them in business, and even then, recommendations and references still don’t hold much weight because parents and siblings will almost always give positive recommendations, while employers are looking for a more honest, and less biased analysis of your character.

 Approach one of your previous supervisors who knows your work ethic and your character, preferably a previous supervisor you have a good relationship with who will write an honest (and positive) letter of recommendation.
 If a previous supervisor is not ideal, approach a previous or current coworker that you’ve had a good relationship with and who knows your character.

 Now that you know who to approach, the next thing to tackle is how.
-Asking someone to write a personal letter, such as a letter of recommendation for you can an awkward, and kind of nerve-racking situation.
-On one hand, you want to approach the person with a no-pressure pitch, but at the same time, you need the letter by a certain time because you need it to apply for jobs, scholarships, and colleges.
+Asking someone to write a personal letter, such as a letter of recommendation for you, can be awkward.
+On one hand, you want to approach the person with a no-pressure pitch.
+At the same time, you need the letter by a certain time because you need it to apply for jobs, scholarships, and colleges.
 Here are a few tips to help ease approaching your peers, supervisors, or professors: